-2235.2.2 Review.
+22350.2.2 Review.

-Upon receipt of an application for approval, the Secretary shall appoint a committee of at least two persons to review the application and visit the tutorial program.
+Upon receipt of an application for approval, the Commissioner Secretary shall appoint a committee of at least two persons to review the application and visit the tutorial program.

-2235.2.3 Report to the Secretary.
+22350.2.3 Report to the Commissioner Secretary.

-The appointed committee shall present a written recommendation regarding possible approval to the Secretary.
+The appointed committee shall present a written recommendation regarding possible approval to the Commissioner Secretary.
 A copy of the recommendation shall be sent to the tutorial program.
-The applicant shall be given at least 30 days to respond before a recommendation regarding approval or disapproval is made by the Secretary to the State Board.
+The applicant shall be given at least 30 days to respond before a recommendation regarding approval or disapproval is made by the Commissioner Secretary to the State Board of Education.

-2235.2.4 Board Action.
+22350.2.4 Board Action.

-The Secretary shall recommend approval or disapproval for action by the State Board at its next regular meeting.
+The Commissioner Secretary-shall recommend approval or disapproval for action by the State Board at their its next regular meeting.
 Officials of the tutorial program shall be notified of this meeting date.

-2235.2.5 Term of Approval.
+22350.2.5 Term of Approval.